 Connecting to a number of data source connectors in Power BI allows you to easily import data from the data source and view data stored in databases or data warehouses.

-Before you format dates in Power BI, make sure that Power BI Desktop is set to the relevant region.
+Before formatting dates in Power BI, ensure that Power BI Desktop is set to your relevant region.
 To examine and alter your regional settings, go to the Power BI dashboard and select:

 File – > Options & Settings –> Options.

-There are several ways to format dates in Power BI, and we will describe the majority of them.
-We’ll utilize the SQL table that we imported in the enter data article to show various Power BI date types.
+There are several ways to format dates in Power BI, and we will provide you with a step-by-step guide on the 3 most effective methods to change your Power BI date format.
+We’ll utilize the SQL table that we imported in the “Enter Data” article to show various Power BI date types.

 Power BI Date Format - Hire Data